 Equal-Cost Multi-Path (ECMP) Routing

-The Firepower Threat Defense device supports Equal-Cost Multi-Path (ECMP) routing.
+The FTD device supports Equal-Cost Multi-Path (ECMP) routing.

 You can have up to 8 equal cost static or dynamic routes per interface.
 For example, you can configure multiple default routes on the outside interface that specify different gateways.